Equilibrium Refinement through Negotiation in Binary Voting: Pre-vote Negotiations

 Results such as Theorems~\ref{theorem:survival} and \ref{prop:surviving} suggest that pre-vote negotiations are a powerful tool players have to overcome the inefficiencies of aggregation rules.
-More specifically, when the goals of all players can be satisfied at the same time, pre-vote negotiations allow players to engineer side-payments leading to equilibrium outcomes that satisfy them, ruling out all the others.
-We stress that players' equilibrium strategies in the two phase game {\em remain individually rational strategies} and the game remains non-cooperative throughout -- and hence radically different from approaches like \cite{bachrach11coalitional} -- even when equilibrium strategies end up sustaining efficiency.
+More specifically, when the goals of all players can be satisfied at the same time, pre-vote negotiations allow players to engineer side-payments---essentially as devices for credible commitments---leading to equilibrium outcomes that satisfy them, and ruling out all the others.
+We stress that in solving endogenous aggregation games, even when the game ends up sustaining efficient outcomes, players' strategies are individually rational and the game remains non-cooperative throughout.
+This differentiates our work from approaches to equilibrium selection with coalitional games, such as the one developed by \citep{bachrach11coalitional}.

-\begin{remark}[Algorithms] An algorithm to compute a pre-vote negotiation strategy that leads to a sustainable NE is provided in the proof of Theorems~\ref{theorem:survival}.
-The assumption of perfect information is crucial here, and can be considered as an approximation of a real-world situation in which the goals and payoffs of the agents can be assessed by means, e.g., of a poll. \end{remark}